 Description Preview

-CVE-2024-21887 is a command injection vulnerability that exists in the web components of Ivanti Connect Secure (versions 9.x, 22.x) and Ivanti Policy Secure (versions 9.x, 22.x).
-This vulnerability allows an authenticated administrator to send specially crafted requests and execute arbitrary commands on the appliance.
-The vulnerability has a CVSS v3.0 base score of 9.1, indicating a critical severity.
-The vulnerability is exploitable over the network (AV:N) with low complexity (AC:L) and requires high privileges (PR:H).
-The impact of the vulnerability is high on confidentiality, integrity, and availability (C:H/I:H/A:H).
+CVE-2024-21887 is a critical command injection vulnerability affecting Ivanti Connect Secure (versions 9.x, 22.x) and Ivanti Policy Secure (versions 9.x, 22.x).
+This vulnerability allows an authenticated administrator to send specially crafted requests that can lead to the execution of arbitrary commands on the appliance.
+The potential impact of this vulnerability is severe, as it could allow attackers to gain unauthorized access to sensitive information or disrupt the normal operation of the affected systems.

 Overview